top of page

 • Some employer sponsored retirement plans offer low cost or free professional guidance

-• Most employers have minimum balance requirements (typically around $5,000).
-If you have less than the minimum balance, your funds may automatically be distributed to you or to an IRA.
+• Most employers have minimum balance requirements (typically around $5,000), and if you have less than the minimum balance, your funds may automatically be distributed to you or to an IRA

-• Enjoy all of the benefits listed in Option 1 (see above)
+• Enjoy all of the benefits of leaving your old retirement account where it is (see above)

 • Potential borrowing power though your new 401(k) if your employer allows "in-service" loans.
 A common borrowing limit is 50 percent of vested balance up to $50,000.
 Check with your administrator to be sure.

-• Evaluate both plans first to see which benefits you will leave behind with your old 401(k), such as investment options and performance, administration and fund fees, access to professional advice, and any loan options.
+• You may leave behind good benefits—like investment options and performance, administration and fund fees, access to professional advice, and any loan options—with your old 401(k)

 • Not all employers will accept a rollover from a previous employer’s plan, so be sure to check with your new employer

-• Contact your new employer's HR department to learn the proper steps to make a "rollover contribution"
+Contact your new employer's HR department to learn the proper steps to make a "rollover contribution" before you make any moves.

 • You'll have a broader range of investment choices as opposed to being limited to the options in your 401(k).

-• Evaluate your old plan to see which benefits you will forego when moving out of the old 401(k) into an IRA.
-Benefits you may leave behind include the simplicity of target date fund investment options, access to professional advice, loan options, potential lower fees, etc.
+• You may forego benefits of your old 401(k), including the simplicity of target date fund investment options, access to professional advice, loan options, potential lower fees, etc.

-• After you reach age 70½, you must take annual required minimum distributions (RMDs) from a traditional IRA every year, even if you're still working.
+• After you reach the IRS required age, you must begin taking your required minimum distribution each year from an IRA, even if you are still working.
 If the funds are in a 401(k) and you are still working, you do not need to take distributions.
+As of 2024, the RMD age is 73, but is subject to change by the IRS.

-• Contact your previous employer's HR department for instructions to make a "direct IRA rollover".
+Before you make any moves, contact your previous employer's HR department for instructions to make a "direct IRA rollover."

 • Only cash out your 401(k) plan if you critically need cash.
 This route is counter to saving for retirement.